-During the Summer Holidays, 2017, we have had our Ofsted inspection.
-The inspector viewed both the Nursery & Playwork departments to judge how we were working to meet the needs of children & young people in our care.
+In April 2023 we had our Ofsted inspection.
+The inspector viewed the Nursery department to judge how we were working to meet the needs of children in our care.

 - How well the early years provision meets the needs of the range of children who attend.